cjfontaine27/Summer2026-Internships/README.md

 # Summer 2026 Tech Internships by Vansh & Ouckah

 The torch has been passed.
-Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2026**.
-The list is maintained collaboratively by Vansh and [CSCareers](https://discord.gg/cscareers)!
+Use this repo to share and keep track of cybersecurity internships for **Summer 2026**.
+The list is maintained collaboratively the Cybersecurity Consulting Club!

-:warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:
+:warning: Please note that this repository is exclusively for internships/co-ops in the United States or Remote positions :earth_americas:

 🙏 **Contribute by submitting an [issue](https://github.com/vanshb03/Summer2026-Internships/issues/new/choose)!
 See the contribution guidelines [here](./CONTRIBUTING.md)!** 🙏